alanqchen/Bear-Blog-Engine/templates/backend-only/README.md

 Follow the same steps as *Internal Databases*, but for step 4, make sure to edit the databases host, port, username, password, etc. to the correct values.

 ### Frontend
-1. Fork the repo on GitHub add edit `frontend/config.json` and `.env.local` to fit the backend parameters and customization options
+1. Fork the repo on GitHub and edit `frontend/config.json` to fit the backend parameters and customization options
 2. Add your PWA icons in `frontend/public/static/icons` and update `frontend/public/static/manifest.json` accordingly.
-Note that you don't have to replace them all (more a given than neccessary), but you should remove the icons you don't replace.
+Note that you don't have to replace them all (more are given than neccessary), but you should remove the icons you don't replace.
 3. [Follow the instructions for connecting Vercel to your forked repo](https://vercel.com/docs/v2/git-integrations/vercel-for-github#connecting-with-github)
 4. Your first deployment on Vercel may fail, this is expected.
 Add the following environment variables in the Vercel deployment and redeploy:
    - <strong>NEXT_PUBLIC_CAPTCHA_KEY</strong>: this should have the value of a site (not secret) ReCaptcha v2 key